ludwig-ai/ludwig-docs/docs/developer_guide/add_a_pretrained_model.md

-For text and images, there exists a wide selection of pre-trained models from libraries like [huggingface](https://huggingface.co/) that can be useful to leverage in a Ludwig model, for instance as an encoder.
+For text and images, there exist a wide selection of pre-trained models from libraries like [huggingface](https://huggingface.co/) that can be useful to leverage in a Ludwig model, for instance as an encoder.